aggregat4/dendriform/README.md

 1. make sure that rerendertree is debounced for remote events
 1. Describe the architecture of the client: dependencies, external APIs, storage format, ...
 1. BUG: when collapsing a node and then drilling down into it, the children are collapsed and you can not expand a currently visible root node.
 Should probably auto expand root node always?
-1. Implement hashtags and @-tags with auto linking and filtering
 1. Some classes are really big.
 Especially `eventlog-local.ts` and `repository-eventlog.ts` this is becoming hard to understand.
 Refactor them.
 1. Implement import by pasting into a text area.
 1. UI: This has to work on mobile, specifically in narrow columns.
 That means the popup must work, but also the controls for the node.
 And they need to work without hover.
 Also the menu on the nodes needs to be different, we lose too much horizontal space like this.